streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 The same method applies also to other vector drawables, although they will be placed in other parts of [res/graphics/](res/graphics/)

-Inkscape is a typical tool to create and edit SVG files, it is a good, free and open-source so is available to all.
+Inkscape is a typical tool to create and edit SVG files, it is good, free and open-source so is available to all.

 # Test